Hydra Extension

 Tempo control for Hydra

-The main purpose of the library is simple: make BPM control in Hydra behave more like visual tools used in VJ workflows, where tempo can be tapped, corrected, resynced, and adjusted directly while a patch is running.
+The main purpose of this extension is simple: make BPM control in Hydra behave more like visual tools used in VJ workflows, where tempo can be tapped, corrected, resynced, and adjusted directly while a patch is running.

 Draggable BPM HUD